zaki/mac-hun-keyboard/README.markdown

 # About

-Copy the keylayout file into Library/Keyboard Layouts and you can then select the new layout from System Preferences > Language & Text > Input Sources
+Copy the keylayout file into `/Library/Keyboard Layouts/` and you can then select the new layout from System Preferences > Language & Text > Input Sources

 # Layout